BeatrizGalindo/Flask-Python-assessment/README.md

 ```

-## Getting started, first run the command to populate the seed into the app and then run the app.
+## Getting started to run it locally, first run the command to populate the seed into the app and then run the app.

 ```bash
 flask seed run